asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 ## Sending the image to the plugin

-We're getting closer and closer to our final goal.
+We're getting closer to our final goal.
 Until now we managed to get the communication working between the plugin and the JavaScript code.
-We also managed to send a JSON with important metadata information.
+We're also able to send a JSON object back and forth.

-We now know that somehow we'll be able to send the metadata and the image into the plugin.
-Having the image, it's the plugins' job to convert it into grayscale, as the next code snippet does.
+When we go back to JavaScript code, we'll send the image together with its metadata into the plugin.

+After that it's the plugins' job to convert it into grayscale.
+That's what the following code does:

 ```rust
 const RGB_PIXEL_SIZE: usize = 3;